meganmcmahon/MechaCar_Statistical_Analysis/README.md

 What statistical test would you use to test the hypothesis?
 And why?
 What data is needed to run the statistical test?

+A metric to be tested is mentioned (5 pt)
+A null hypothesis or an alternative hypothesis is described (5 pt) A statistical test is described to test the hypothesis (5 pt) The data for the statistical test is described (5 pt)